danbz/aesthetic-programming/source/10-MachineUnlearning/Readme.md

     let txt = textInput.value();
     // Check if there's something to send if (txt.length > 0) {
-      // Thi is what the LSTM generator needs
+      // This is what the LSTM generator needs
       // Seed text, temperature, length to outputs let data = {
         seed: txt,